matrix-org/matrix.org/content/docs/communities/switching-providers/_index.md

 The Matrix.org Foundation and [t2bot.io](https://t2bot.io/) are hosting some public bridges for the convenience of users.
-They are of course bridging public services with the Matrix.org homeserver.
+They are of course bridging public services with the matrix.org homeserver.

-If you want to bridge a private service such as your company's Slack Workspace, you will need to deploy a bridge by yourself since the Matrix.org homeserver doesn't accept bridges to new private systems.
+If you want to bridge a private service such as your company's Slack Workspace, you will need to deploy a bridge by yourself since the matrix.org homeserver doesn't accept bridges to new private systems.

-Finally, relying on bridges hosted by the Matrix.org Foundation creates unnecessary centralisation around it: if either the Matrix.org homeserver or the bridge hosted by the Matrix.org Foundation are down, you temporarily lose access to this system.
+Finally, relying on bridges hosted by The Matrix.org Foundation creates unnecessary centralisation around it: if either the matrix.org homeserver or the bridge hosted by The Matrix.org Foundation are down, you temporarily lose access to this system.
 To understand why, please read the [app services](/docs/matrix-concepts/elements-of-matrix/#appservice-bridges-and-some-bots) and [room](/docs/matrix-concepts/rooms_and_events/) sections of the Matrix Concepts documentation.